neoaman/ChatbotDialogflow/README.md

 # ChatbotDialogflow
 This is only the flask part, I haven't given any Information about the Dialog flow here.
-Its for my personal Use, so never mind.
+I wish Creating Intents and entities is already done.
+## Tools Used: Python, ngrok (for webhooking to the dialogflow locally)
+## Packages Used : Flask, Flask-SQLAlchemy, Json.

 ## In this repository I have connected the intents to the MYSQL data base.